 Aboriginal heritage is anything that is an Aboriginal area, an Aboriginal object or archaeological evidence of Aboriginal occupation of an area.
+It also includes non-physical elements, such as family stories, song lines, Dreamtime stories.
 We inherit Aboriginal heritage from the past and pass this on to future generations to use, learn and be inspired by.
 In the northern Sydney region due to the impacts of the invasion, much ‘traditional’ knowledge has not survived.
 While more Aboriginal history will emerge, the AHO’s main focus is on the archaeological remains that have survived but which are fragile and easily damaged.
 If a site is destroyed it is lost forever.

-It is important to be aware of the fact that all Aboriginal sites in NSW are protected and it is an offence to damage or destroy them (this includes collecting artefacts) without prior permission of the Director-General of the Office of Environment and Heritage.
+It is important to be aware of the fact that all Aboriginal sites in NSW are protected and it is an offence to damage or destroy them (this includes collecting artefacts) without prior written permission of the NSW Government.
 The two pieces of legislation that most protect Aboriginal heritage management in NSW are:

 - National Parks and Wildlife Act 1974

 Penalties for harming an Aboriginal site (which could include graffiti) are up to $275,000 and one year’s imprisonment for individuals and $1.1 million for corporations.